 Changing lives for the better

-YMCA East Surrey is a vibrant charity that has been actively supporting the local community for 150 years.
-We offer a wide range of services to support community needs encompassing health and wellbeing for all ages, supported housing for young homeless people, youth work, children’s play schemes including specialist schemes for children with disabilities, mental health counselling for young people, and volunteering.
+YMCA East Surrey is a vibrant charity that has been actively supporting the local community for over 150 years.
+We offer a wide range of services to support community needs encompassing health and wellbeing for all ages, supported housing for young homeless people, youth work, children’s clubs including specialist schemes for children with disabilities, mental health counselling for young people, and volunteering.
 In 2018 we were voted YMCA of the Year out of 116 YMCAs across England and Wales.

 We help people to believe in themselves, support them to achieve their goals and inspire them to be the best they can be by providing services that focus on those who are vulnerable, have a disability or face disadvantage.